bsingley/ask-my-dog/README.md

 * Easter eggs with achievement banners
 * Auto-scroll to latest message
 * Keyboard fix — input stays visible when typing
+* About tab with version number, feedback, Venmo link
+* Privacy policy and terms of use hosted and linked
+* Code pushed to GitHub

 ### In Progress
-* Replay last question button
-* Tab icons and labels
-* UI polish
 * App icon and splash screen
 * App Store submission